 Examinations occur in a variety of courses from the second semester of Year 9, and in the first and second semesters of Years 10-12 and are considered a vital piece of assessment.
 Students in Years 7 and 8 do not complete examinations.
-Dates are made available on the SCBC portal, well in advance, and are expected to be prioritised over any appointments or planned absences.
+Dates are made available to students and are expected to be prioritised over any appointments or planned absences.
 The only acceptable absences are those that fall under the categories of medical, sickness or misadventure (as outlined by SCSA) and a medical certificate or written parental explanation will be required.

-Absences for any other reason, or without the correct documentation will incur a late submission penalty similar to those listed above in the 'Late Submission of Work' section.
+Absences for any other reason, or without the correct documentation will incur a late submission penalty similar to those listed above in the Late Submission of Work' section.